What is the NIS2 Directive? Here's what you need to know

 The EU member states will now have 20 months to transpose the new directive into national law.
 Want to know more about the important dates and the timeline surrounding NIS2 entering into force?
 Go to https://www.nis-2-directive.com/ to learn more about the important dates.

 We recommend starting to educate yourself and your organization on the legal requirements and to start mapping for compliance gaps with the requirement for risk management and risk measures.
-You can read the EU Parliament briefing of the legislation here.
+You can read the EU Parliament briefing of the legislation.

-For those wanting an in-depth look into the matter, the European Parliament has shared the full texts adopted regarding this proposal, which can be read in PDF format here.
+For those wanting an in-depth look into the matter, the European Parliament has shared the full texts adopted regarding this proposal, which can be read in PDF format.

 Beyond the NIS2 Directive, Keepit delivers a solid return on investment beyond the critical compliance requirements.
-Check out our post entitled “What’s the Return on Investment (ROI) of a cloud backup solution” here.
+Check out our post about the return on investment (ROI) of a cloud backup solution.